abhishekgupta-99/cron-expression-parser-tool/README.md

 # Handling Edge Cases
 The Cron Expression Parser Tool has been designed to handle various edge cases:

-- Wildcards (*): Expands to all possible values for the corresponding field.
+- Wildcards (*): All possible values for the corresponding field.
-- Ranges (x-y): Expands to all values within the specified range.
+- Ranges (x-y): All values within the specified range.
-- Increments (*/n): Expands to values at intervals of n within the field's range.
+- Increments (*/n): All values at intervals of n within the field's range.
 - Multiple Values (x,y,z): Expands to the specified values.